Asymptotics and convergence for the complex Monge-Ampere equation: Introduction

+Here, we extend $y'$ on $\Gamma$ to its neighborhood along the level set of $\rho.$ We point out that the example constructed in Section \ref{Sec-CntrEx} satisfies \eqref{eq-Dpu-Gev} and the power 2 cannot be improved.
+The collection of functions satisfying \eqref{eq-Dpu-Gev} is the tangential Gevrey-2 space.

 This paper is organized as follows.
-In Section \ref{sec-Preliminary}, we introduce the basic set up for our main equation.
-In Section \ref{sec-FormalComputation}, we provide a formal computation of expansions near boundary.
-In Section \ref{sec-BasicEstimates}, we derive some basic estimates of solutions.
-In Section \ref{sec-TE}, we prove the tangential regularity and establish estimates involving tangential derivatives.
-In Section \ref{sec-NormEstm}, we discuss the regularity along the normal direction and expansions near boundary.
-In Section \ref{Sec-Converg}, we prove the convergence of boundary expansions under the assumption that the entire boundary is analytic.
-In Section \ref{Sec-Local}, we prove that solutions are in the Gevrey class tangentially.
-In Section \ref{Sec-CntrEx}, we construct a counterexample for the local convergence for a class of linear equations.
+In Section \ref{sec-Preliminary}, we introduce some basic notations and recall the work of Cheng and Yau \cite{ChengYau1980CPAM}.
+In Section \ref{sec-Frame}, we build a set of frames, mainly developed for analyticity estimates of $u$.
+In Section \ref{sec-FormalComputation}, we derive the linearized equation under local frames.
+In Section \ref{sec-BasicEstimates}, we derive a weighted $C^{2,\alpha}$ estimates of $u$.
+In Section \ref{sec-TE}, we establish estimates involving tangential derivatives.
+In Section \ref{sec-thm-1}, we prove Theorem \ref{thm-Main1}.
+In Section \ref{Sec-CntrEx}, we construct a counterexample for the analyticity of the solutions to a model linear equation, and show that the example is in Gevrey-2 space.
+In Section \ref{Sec-Converg}, we prove Theorem \ref{thm-GlobalConvergence}.
+In Section \ref{Sec-Local}, we prove Theorem \ref{thm-LocalGevery}.

-We would like to thank Xiaojun Huang, Yanyan Li, Yalong Shi, Jian Song, Xiaodong Wang for their interest in this paper and many helpful discussions.
+We would like to thank Hans-Joachim Hein, Yalong Shi, and Xiaodong Wang for helpful discussions.